yangmichaely/chatroom/README.md

 4. usernames must be unique - if a username is already taken, you'll need to reconnect with a different one
 5. messages will be displayed with the sender's username
 6. type messages in any client to broadcast to all connected clients
-7. use ctrl+c to exit
+7. use `/quit` or `/exit` to leave the chatroom gracefully, or ctrl+c to force exit

 ## features

 - multi-client support with threading
 - username identification for each client
 - message broadcasting to all connected clients
-- graceful shutdown handling
-- duplicate username prevention
+- thread-safe message display with proper synchronization